The CMMC Compliance Command Center

 Myth-busting: Even if you don’t currently handle CUI, you may still need to gain Level 2 certification.

-- Contracts will specify which level a contractor is required to hold once CMMC rolls out
+- Contract awards will specify which maturity level organizations are required to hold once CMMC rolls out

-- If DFARS 252.204-7012 is present in your contracts, it is extremely likely that you will be expected to achieve Level 2 certification
+- If DFARS 252.204-7012 is present in your contracts, it's extremely likely that you will be expected to achieve Level 2 certification

 - Be aware that your Prime may also flow down requirements for you to be Level 2 certified